Nirmala Visweswara Rao: Early life

 She was born to the Kamana Ramchandar Rao and Seetha Maha Lakshmi.
 She started learning dance at the age of 10 years from his Guru Chinta Rammurthy married Kadimi visweswara Rao in April 1988.
 With the encouragement of his husband she completed her Degree, M.A and MPhil in Dance.
 She learned from Pasupathi Rama linga satry Garu and continued her career.
-She started an institute Nirmala Nrutya Nikethan in the year 1998 Recognized by Government of A.P and by the Cultural Arts of India.
+She started an institute Nirmala Nrutya Nikethan in the year 1998.